-Measures of Effectiveness (MOE) are measure designed to correspond to accomplishment of mission objectives and achievement of desired results.
+Measures of Effectiveness (MOE) are measures designed to correspond to accomplishment of mission objectives and achievement of desired results.
 They quantify the results to be obtained by a system and may be expressed as probabilities that the system will perform as required.
 The Capability Based Assessment (CBA) defines the MOE’s and articulates them in the Initial Capabilities Document (ICD) and Capabilities Development Document (CDD).
 MOEs may be further decomposed into Measures of Performance and Measures of Suitability.

 Characteristics of Measure of Effectiveness Indicators: